Fighting for Hydrotherapy

 Royal Berkshire hospital treats up to 1,800 hydrotherapy patients a year.
 Since March 2020 the hydro pool has been closed for Covid infection control, and remains closed, even though swimming is now allowed in public pools.

 Hydrotherapy is an effective and well-recognised therapy used in hospitals around the world.
 Over 2000 years ago Hippocrates was advocating it to speed recovery – and since then millions have benefited.

-Is there clinical evidence to support the effectiveness of this type of service?
+Clinical evidence to support the effectiveness of this type of service

 Now this is where the gloves come off, with BWCCG citing NICE (National Institute for Care Excellence), the national clinical standard-setting body, normally known for adjudicating on use of drugs.
 However, NICE refer to hydrotherapy in two wishy-washy guidelines : – …………………………………………………………………………

 1. NICE CG79 Rheumatoid (2009) arthritis makes no formal recommendations, but an evidence statement states that: “exercise, whether on land or in water is beneficial for most people with RA”.32.
 NICE CG177 Osteoarthritis (2014) makes no formal recommendations, but states in the evidence to recommendations section that: “there is limited evidence to suggest exercise in water may be beneficial in the short term.